Are you looking for something different to make for dinner tonight? I have just the thing. Instant Pot Bean Soup!

 You can also have a side of rice with it, or even add the rice to your soup.
-My husband likes to top his soup with avocado, fresh crumbled cheese, and Honduran Crema.
+My husband likes to top his soup with avocado, fresh crumbled cheese, Honduran Crema, and a splash of Tabasco sauce.
 I like mine plain with just the soup and an egg.
-If you’d like to serve it as an appetizer, you can serve a smaller bowl of soup and follow it by a traditional Hispanic meal.
+If you’d like to serve it as an appetizer, you can serve a smaller bowl of soup and follow it with a traditional Hispanic meal.

 Here is a list of the kitchen prep tools, utensils, and appliances I used to make this recipe.